Dead White Man 2023

-In this body of work, Hutchison performs the Dead White Man.
-Mobilising his own subject position - a white, male, Western consumer - he becomes the embodiment of this troubling industry.
-Wearing sculptures made from secondhand clothes sourced in Dakar (Senegal), his caucasian body becomes a spectre of waste colonialism: a monster that is grotesque, dazzling and absurd.
-In doing so, he performs the morbid logic that hovers around the secondhand clothing trade - presenting it as a kind of zombie imperialism.
+In this body of work, I perform the Dead White Man.
+Mobilising my own subject position - a white, male, Western consumer - I become the embodiment of this troubling industry.
+Wearing sculptures made from secondhand clothes sourced in Dakar (Senegal), my caucasian body becomes a spectre of waste colonialism: a monster that is grotesque, dazzling and absurd.
+In doing so, I perform the morbid logic that hovers around the secondhand clothing trade - presenting it as a kind of zombie imperialism.

-Dead White Man appropriates the forms of a fashion campaign: Its photographic series hijacks the structure and crew of a commercial shoot.
-Its circulation across billboards and magazines places it alongside the advertising of multinational brands.
+Dead White Man appropriates the forms of a fashion campaign.
+Its photographic series hijacks the structure and crew of a commercial shoot.
 Through this act of détournement, the project contests the myths that sanitise the secondhand clothing trade - with its reassuring claims to charity, sustainability and reuse.
 In their place, it sets out to reveal the racist ideology that treats the Global South as a waste management solution.

 Media : Performance, Video, Sculpture, Billboards, Text, Workshops